The Complete Guide to Niue on a Budget

 For more information and transport options, again, see our Niue Transport Guide: 11 Ways to Get Around Niue.

-Cheap Accommodation in Niue
+Where to Stay: Cheap Accommodation in Niue

 Niue keeps its accommodation options small and intimate.
 Those on a budget will want to set their sights on Niue’s holiday homes and guesthouses.

 Niue has plenty of holiday homes allowing you to experience your own quiet corner of the island.
 Holiday homes range from one bedroom to four/five bedrooms so there’s a private place to stay for most group sizes.
 Find out more in How to Pick the Best Holiday Home in Niue for You, while the top options are listed in the 10 Best Holiday Homes in Niue.
+Two-bedroom holiday homes are typically NZ$200-$340 per night.

-Free Activities in Niue
+Free and Cheap Activities in Niue

 One of the amazing things about Niue is that most of the activities travellers come to do are, in fact, free.
 It doesn’t cost a dime to explore the sea tracks leading to amazing snorkelling spots and landscapes.
 At the historical sites around Niue, the information signs are your tour guide teaching you more about the island as you explore.
 There are even free cultural experiences to delve into, from weaving demonstrations to browsing the local market.
 We go through plenty of options in the 10 Free & Cheap Things To Do in Niue.